How to export high-resolution (high-dpi) slides from PowerPoint

 You can change the export resolution in Microsoft PowerPoint by saving a slide in a picture format.
-There are two steps to this process: using the system registry to change the default resolution setting for exported slides, and then actually saving the slide as a picture at the new resolution.
+There are two steps to this process: Use the system registry to change the default resolution setting for exported slides, and then save the slide as a picture at the new resolution.

 Step 1: Change the export resolution setting

 Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, back up the registry for restoration in case problems occur.

 By default, the export resolution of a PowerPoint slide that you want to save as a picture is 96 dots per inch (dpi).
 To change the export resolution, follow these steps: